2026 Howling Bird Press Nonfiction Prize Winner Interview: Jennifer Jussel

 The hardest challenge was sustaining belief.
 Writing a novel requires enormous patience—not only with the work but with yourself.
 Your understanding of truth evolves as you age.
 Sometimes a new insight demands a structural change that ripples through hundreds of pages.
 You can spend months reworking a single motivation.

 There were moments when trusted readers questioned revisions I knew were necessary.
 Holding onto my own sense of the book’s direction, even when external validation wavered, was the most difficult task.
 Yet those revisions ultimately made the novel deeper and more aligned with what felt meaningful to me.
+What I guess I’m saying is that sometimes you, as the writer, know best, and backing yourself can be harder than you think it will be.

 What was your journey to publication like?